 Section 2.4.1 outlines the process for determining initial and final project area boundaries, which essentially are the boundaries of a CUD or where a CUD is not formed, a municipality.
 Prospective subgrantees will need to include all unserved and underserved locations, as well as community anchor institutions lacking access to Gigabit-level broadband service, within the project area boundary, and may include up to 20 percent served addresses.
 Outside of the CUDs, subgrantee bids must be structured to include all such locations within the boundaries of the municipality that is not included in the service area of a CUD.
 13 As noted above, where existing network infrastructure is such that a town boundary is split between wire centers or other network infrastructure that delineates the area an existing provider currently serves, the VCBB may accept proposals that offer to serve only the portion of the town covered by the network infrastructure or the entirety of such towns.
-In general, all proposals must be accompanied by a VCBB-approved universal service plan or include a universal service plan for the VCBB to consider as it reviews the proposal.
+This approach will ensure all broadband-serviceable locations are included in project areas In general, all proposals must be accompanied by a VCBB-approved universal service plan or include a universal service plan for the VCBB to consider as it reviews the proposal.